Keeper

 Flow of Battle

 Also at 3rd level, you learn special exploits you can use with your companion.
 You learn three of the following exploits of your choice.
-Once you use one of your exploits, you can't use an exploit again until the start of your next turn.
+Once you use one of your exploits, you can't use exploits again that turn.

 When you gain a level in this class, you can replace one exploit you know with another.
 You also learn one additional exploit of your choice at 6th, 10th, and 15th level.

 Corner.
-When you attack a creature your companion attacked this turn, you can corner it.
-Until your next turn, the creature has disadvantage on any attack roll that isn't against you or your companion while within either of your reach.
+When you or your companion attacks a creature the other attacked this turn, you can corner it.
+Until your next turn, the creature has disadvantage on all attack rolls against targets other than you and your companion.

 Focus.
-When you hit a creature with an attack, you can knock it off balance.
-The next attack roll that your companion makes against the target this turn has advantage.
+When you or your companion hits a creature with an attack, the other can gain advantage on their next attack roll against the target this turn.

 Extra Attack